splintered-reality/py_trees/CONTRIBUTING.md

 # Contributing Guidelines

-Successfully collaborating on common problems is always a satisfying experience that increases the desire to be
+Successfully collaborating on common problems is always an edifying experience that increases the desire to do more.

 ## Pull Requests